 To get a shower in the summer go to Housekeeping or Curry Village.
 In the winter only Curry is open.
 From the Curry bus stops, walk toward the large buildings.
 To the right, the biggest building houses the stores and a small food service.
 To the left of them is a service vehicles only road.
 Up that road a short distance on the right is the shower house (and swimming pool entrance in the summer).

-free summer art classes usually meet in front of the art activity center quite near the main store in Yosemite Village
+free spring / summer art classes usually meet in front of the art center quite near the main store in Yosemite Village

 It is much faster to walk to the chapel from day use parking than to ride the bus from there.

 Bike rentals are at Curry and the Lodge, spring through fall.
-Find a way to bring our own, rentals are (2012) $11 an hour or $31.50 a day.
-(With an attached trailer $18 an hour, $58 a day.)
-In 2010 (they have not had the info on line since then, they only say it depends on the weather) they said that bike rentals start at 10 a.m. and bikes need to be back in by 3:45 p.m.; with your own you can ride early and late into the day.
+Find a way to bring our own, rentals are (as of early 2015) $11.50 an hour or $32 a day.
+(With an attached trailer $19.50 an hour, $59.50 a day.)
+Most years they say that bike rentals start at 9 a.m., last bike out at 4:45 p.m. and bikes need to be back in by 5:45 p.m.; with your own you can ride early and late into the day.
 There are more than 12 miles of surfaced bike paths on the valley floor and even in the winter the weather is sometimes good enough to ride or rollerblade.
 A map of bike paths is at: http://www.nps.gov/yose/planyourvisit/biking.htm and you can ride on paved roads.

-Ranger walks and evening programs meet at various locations, including in front of the main visitor center, in front of the Yosemite Museum, at a campground, at a shuttle bus stop or the Ahwahnee hotel, check the park newspaper.
+Ranger walks and evening programs meet at various locations, including in front of the main visitor center, in front of the Yosemite Museum, at a campground/amphitheater, at a shuttle bus stop, at the Lodge amphitheater behind the office or the Ahwahnee hotel shuttle stop or back lawn, at the El Capitan Bridge, check the park newspaper.

 You might sign up for a free or fee photo walk at the Ansel Adams gallery, but the walk could meet at the Ahwahnee.